pomsky-lang/website/src/content/docs/blog/pomsky-0-12/index.md

 title: 'Pomsky 0.12'
 description: 'See what’s new in Pomsky 0.12'
 excerpt: >
-  I am delighted to announce version 0.12 of Pomsky, the next level regular expression language!
+  I am happy to announce version 0.12 of Pomsky, the next level regular expression language!
 Pomsky makes it easier than ever to write _correct_ and _maintainable_ regular expressions.
 Pomsky expressions are transpiled to regexes and can be used with many regex engines.

   This release comes packed with new features and improvements.
 Here are the highlights: